NERSC/sc25-dl-tutorial/README.md

 ### Code basics

-To submit multi-GPU and multi-node jobs, we can use the same slurm script but specify either the number of tasks (GPUs) with `-n <number of tasks>` or `-N <number of nodes`.
-However for this session we will be using a different, larger compute reservation, so we have copied the original submission script to a new one (`submit_pm_dp.sh`) which will use the larger reservation.
+To submit multi-GPU jobs, we can use a similar bash script as the earlier section, except we modify the `-np` argument of `mpirun` to equal the number of GPUs we want to run on (`-np 2` in this case).

-To submit a multi-node, multi-GPU job, you could do, e.g.:
+To submit a multi-GPU job, you can run
 ```
-sbatch -N NUM_NODES submit_pm_dp.sh [OPTIONS]
+submit_dli_dp.sh [OPTIONS]
 ```

-This script automatically uses the slurm flags `--ntasks-per-node 4`, `--cpus-per-task 32`, `--gpus-per-node 4`, so slurm will allocate all the CPUs and GPUs available on each Perlmutter GPU node, and launch one process for each GPU in the job.

-*Question: why do you think we run 1 task (cpu process) per GPU, instead of 1 task per node (each running 4 GPUs)?*
+*Question: why do you think we run 1 task (cpu process) per GPU, instead of 1 task per node (with each task running multiple GPUs)?*

 PyTorch `DistributedDataParallel`, or DDP for short, is flexible and can initialize process groups with a variety of methods.
 For this code, we will use the standard approach of initializing via environment variables, which can be easily read from the slurm environment.
 Take a look at the `export_DDP_vars.sh` helper script, which is used by our job script to expose for PyTorch DDP the global rank and node-local rank of each process, along with the total number of ranks and the address and port to use for network communication.
 In the [`train.py`](train.py) script, near the bottom in the main script execution, we set up the distributed backend using these environment variables via `torch.distributed.init_process_group`.